Add custom views and modifiers to the Xcode Library

 To summarize, in this session we've learned how to extend the Xcode library by creating a type that conforms to the LibraryContentProvider protocol, implementing one or both of its requirements, and returning instances of LibraryItem that correspond to the individual items.

-Thank you, and have a great WWDC.
+and have a great WWDC.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.